sephiraa/sephiraa/README.md

 - 📫 How to reach me
 Discord: leviathancat

-- 😄 Pronouns: he

-- ⚡ Fun fact: I use to only stream Alien: Isolation on my abandoned, and forgotten, mixer page.
+Fun fact: I use to only stream Alien: Isolation on my abandoned, and forgotten, mixer page.

+As I have a lot of projects on the go all the time, my current priorities right now are:
+Vulpes, SIREN, Refur (Software), and a few Unreal Engine 4.27 projects.

 <!---
 sephiraa/sephiraa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.